 One night they saw the awesome documentary called Indie game the movie and at the same time learned about crowdfunding, so they decided to try it out with Fran Bow.
 It got funded!
 This meant Isak could quit his dayjob and they could start working on the game full time.

 Releasing Fran Bow:

 By the end of 2015, the game was complete.
 Fran Bow had been greenlit to be released on Steam.
 It had taken much more time than anticipated and Killmonday Games were out of money.
-The sales of the game was crucial for them to be able to continue their passion for game developing, but nothing was sure.
-Luckily, Fran Bow was one of the most succesful point and click adventures in many years and quickly grew a very strong and loving community around it.
+The sales of the game were crucial for them to be able to continue their passion for game developing, but nothing was sure.
+Luckily, Fran Bow was one of the most successful point and click adventures in many years and quickly grew a very strong and loving community around it.

-Killmonday Games dream to make games with personal stories attached to them, creating immersive worlds filled with mystery, feelings and fun.
+Killmonday Games dream is to make games with personal stories attached to them, creating immersive worlds filled with mystery, feelings and fun.
 The biggest focus lies in the storytelling and making a personal connection to the players and the game.